iann0036/tf-cfn-provider/docs/providers/azurerm/Iothub.md

 ## Properties

-`Name` - (Required) The name of the route.
-The name can only include alphanumeric characters, periods, underscores, hyphens, has a maximum length of 64 characters, and must be unique.

 `ResourceGroupName` - (Required) The name of the resource group under which the IotHub resource has to be created.
 Changing this forces a new resource to be created.

 `Location` - (Required) Specifies the supported Azure location where the resource has to be createc.
 Changing this forces a new resource to be created.